 DORA: The Changing Compliance Landscape

-The Digital Operational Resilience Act (DORA) is aimed at ensuring that financial services companies are resilient enough to recover, not only for their own sake but also for all the other entities they interact with as well as their consumers.
+The Digital Operational Resilience Act (DORA) is aimed at ensuring that financial entities and their third-party ICT service providers are resilient enough to recover, not only for their own sake but also for all the other entities they interact with as well as their consumers.

 Raising the bar with DORA